casangi/casadocs/docs/api/casaconfig.rst

 The \-\-reference-testing option can not be used with \-\-pull-data, \-\-data-update, \-\-measures-update, and \-\-update-all.

+The \-\-summary option summarizes the configuration steps.
+It shows the paths to the loaded config files (default first, then any optional user configuration file, and finally any user configuration file).
+Any errors when loading each configuration file are then shownn (files will errors are not loaded and will not show up in the list of loaded files).
+The measureespath set by those configure steps (including any command line option) is shown.
+The versions strings for casarundata and measures are shown as are the release version strings if available (these are only available for monolithic casa installations).
+This option can be useful when debugging and testing configuration files.

 The \-\-force option can be used to force casaconfig to check for updates (and install any that are available) when the normal once-a-day checking rules might have caused it to not update measurespath.